DimitriKwihangana/Deep_QLearning_with_Atari/README.md

 2️⃣ **Rendering issues in headless environments** – We recorded gameplay for later evaluation.

 ## 🎬 Evaluation: Running play.py
 After training, the agent was evaluated based on gameplay performance.
-The trained agent demonstrated improved decision-making and higher rewards compared to the baseline model.
+The trained agent demonstrated improved decision-making and higher rewards compared to the baseline model. **The Episode Reward** achieved during evaluation was **10**.

 ## Conclusion